PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 ```

 What this means is that we have just inferred all elements in `removed_clades` (just one in our case) to be MCCs.
-  Of course, in this simple example, it is immediate to see that the other MCC simply consists of all the remaining leaves in the original trees.
+  Of course, in this simple example, it is straight forward to see that the other MCC simply consists of all the remaining leaves in the original trees.
   This can also be deduced from the fact that the energy of all the optimal configurations is 0.
 However, in the general case, some incompatibilities will remain even after simulated annealing.
   For this reason, the `opttrees` function only outputs MCCs that have been identified by having removed them from the tree, *i.e.* by having enforced a reassortment above their root node.